Roman Josi: International play

 As a native of Switzerland, Josi has represented his home country at both the junior and senior levels in international tournaments.
 He made his international debut at the age of 16 during the 2007 World Junior Ice Hockey Championships.
 Josi also later participated at the 2007 IIHF World U18 Championships for Team Switzerland junior team.
 He was again named to Team Swiss at the 2008 World Junior Ice Hockey Championships and 2008 IIHF World U18 Championships.
 During the 2009 World Junior Ice Hockey Championships, Josi tallied three goals and five points to lead Switzerland to a 5–0 record and promotion into the top division for next year’s World Junior Championships.
 For his performance, Josi was named the Best Defenseman of the Tournament.
 Later, during the 2009 IIHF World Championship, Josi tallied no points through six games as the team failed to medal.
 The following year, Josi joined the Swiss national junior team for their first year in the IIHF World Junior Championship D1.
 In his final junior tournament, Josi tallied one goal and two assists for three points through four games.

 After concluding his junior championship tournament, Josi was selected to play for Switzerland at the 2010 Winter Olympics.
 However, he was unable to make his Olympics debut due to a broken finger he suffered at the World Junior Championships.
 He eventually made his senior debut for Switzerland at the 2010 IIHF World Championship and immediately made an impression on the team.
 Josi opened the tournament by tallying the game-winning goal for Switzerland in its 3-1 win over Latvia.
 He also recorded a power-play assist on Switzerland's second goal of an eventual 3–0 shutout over Italy.
 His three points through three games tied him for the most among tournament defensemen through the Preliminary Round.
-Josi again represented the Swedish national team at the 2012 and 2013 IIHF World Championship.
+Josi again represented the Swiss national team at the 2012 and 2013 IIHF World Championship.
 On 19 May 2013, Josi helped Switzerland reach the final of any IIHF World Championship] for only the second time.
 He finished the tournament with four goals and five assists to earn tournament MVP and become the first Swiss player to be honoured with selection for the World Championships ‘All-star Team’.
 Josi eventually made his Olympics debut during the 2014 Winter Olympics.
 He went pointless through four games as the Swiss failed to medal.

 In 2016, Josi was selected to play for Team Europe in his first World Cup of Hockey.
 He later won his third silver medal with Switzerland at the 2018 IIHF World Championship after the team fell to Sweden in the shootout.
 He was not as successful during the 2019 IIHF World Championship as Switzerland failed to medal.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.

+On 16 June 2025, Josi was named to the Swiss men's ice hockey team for the 2026 Winter Olympics.